 Choose a good talking point, achievement or skill for this line.
 Something they will really be interested in.
 Sign off formally with ‘Best Regards’, and you’re almost ready to send!

 Medical Receptionist Cover Letter Samples: Sign Off & Call to Action

-When could we schedule a call or a meeting to discuss how my [your best, most relevant skill/experience/their most important requirement] skills can help [target organization name] achieve [something important to this employer]?
+When could we schedule a call or a meeting to discuss how my [your best, most relevant skill/experience/their most important requirement] skills can help [target organisation name] achieve [something important to this employer]?

 [Digital copy of your handwritten signature]